thesolbaker/PumpFun-Bundler/README.md

 ## Features

-### Seamless UI
+### Clean UI
-- ** Seamless UI:** Experience a straightforward and completely automatic user interface designed for ease of use and efficiency.

-### Custom LUT Program
-- ** Custom LUT Program:** Leverage our custom LUT (Look-Up Table) program to optimize your launch strategies.

-### Automatic Supply Deviation
-- ** Automatic Supply Deviation:** Automatically manage supply deviations to ensure smooth and efficient launches.
+- Created an easy to use and intuitive user interface

 ### Custom Configurable Buyers
-- ** 25 Custom Configurable Buyers:** Customize and configure up to 25 different keypar buyers.
-(1 Deployer Wallet + 24 additional wallets)
+- Setup up to 25 different keypar buyers.
+(24 additional wallets + 1 Dev Wallet)

 ### Unmatched Performance
-- ** Unmatched Performance, Stability, and Speed:** Benefit from the unparalleled performance, stability, and speed of our tool.

-### Custom Onchain Program
-- **📂 Custom Onchain Program:** My bespoke onchain program makes everything possible, ensuring seamless integration and operation.
+- High performance, robust code with fast execution times

 ### Complex Sell Strategies
-- ** Extremely Complex Sell Strategies:** Implemented percentage sell or sell all wallets simulatenously
+- Abitility to sell a percentage of wallet or sell all wallets simulatenously

 ## Installation

 To get started with the Pump.Fun Launch Bundle Tool, follow these steps:

 1. Join my Discord (https://discord.gg/EFaWXvzQVu) and open a ticket.
 Or DM me privately on Discord @thesolbaker

+2. Purchase the script

 3. Navigate to the project directory:
     ```bash